 Young Investigator Awards

-The ACC is now accepting submissions for the Young Investigator Awards (YIA) for ACC.22.
+The ACC is no longer accepting submissions for the Young Investigator Awards (YIA) for ACC.22.
 The YIA competition encourages and recognizes young scientific investigators of promise, upon whom progress in the field of cardiology is dependent.

 - Clinical Investigations